maefahluang-uni/lab-web-data/README.md

 :eyeglasses: :eyeglasses: :eyeglasses: You should study at the code in `deleteParolee()` and `updateParolee()`, which shows how we remove a record using `em.remove()` and update record using `em.merge()`.
 We may use these in other lab.

 #### (d) Build and Run
-You can simply run unit-testing `ParoleeTesting` using `Run As> Junit Test` option in Eclipse.
+You can simply run unit-testing `ParoleeTest` using `Run As> Junit Test` option in Eclipse.
 The unit test should be all green. :green_heart: :green_heart: :green_heart:

-You can also run maven `verify` as usual, which will call `ParoleeTesting` to run.
+You can also run maven `verify` as usual, which will call `ParoleeTest` to run.